Investment Banking FAQ: Guide for Beginners

 - Those that specialize in one or more industries like Healthcare, Telecom, Media, etc. Well-known industry-focused boutiques include: Cowen & Co.
 (Healthcare), Allen & Co.
 (Media), and Berkery Noyes (Education)

 - Those that specialize in small or mid-sized deals and small or mid-sized clients (a.k.a.
 “The Middle Market”).
-Prominent middle market investment banks include: Houlihan Lokey, Jefferies & Co., William Blair, Piper Jaffray, and Robert W. Baird
+Prominent middle market investment banks include: Houlihan Lokey, Jefferies & Co., William Blair, Piper Sandler, and Robert W. Baird

-What are the different types of groups within an investment bank?
+Q. What are the different types of groups within an investment bank?

 Bankers in product groups have product knowledge and tend to execute transactions related to their product in a variety of different industries.
 Their specialty is on the product execution, not the industry.

 Bankers in industry groups cover specific industries and tend to do more marketing activity (pitching).
-Industry bankers tend also to have more of the relationships with companies’ senior management than do product bankers (although this is not always true).
+Industry bankers also tend to have more of the relationships with companies’ senior management than do product bankers (although this is not always true).

-Many times these groups can be broken down into sub groups.
+Many times these groups can be broken down into subgroups.
 For example, Industrials may be broken down into Automotive, Metals, Chemicals, Paper & Packaging, etc. Financial Sponsors (FSG) is a unique industry group in that bankers in FSG cover private equity firms.